huggingface/diffusers/docs/source/en/training/dreambooth.md

 Lastly, the [training loop](https://github.com/huggingface/diffusers/blob/072e00897a7cf4302c347a63ec917b4b8add16d4/examples/dreambooth/train_dreambooth.py#L1151) takes care of the remaining steps such as converting images to latent space, adding noise to the input, predicting the noise residual, and calculating the loss.

-Now that you have an idea of how the training script works, let's launch a training run!
+If you want to learn more about how the training loop works, check out the [Understanding pipelines, models and schedulers](../using-diffusers/write_own_pipeline) tutorial which breaks down the basic pattern of the denoising process.

 ## Launch the script